 This elegant salad is a blend of spinach, arugula and other baby greens.
 These dark, leafy greens are good sources of fiber, folate and a range of cancer-protective carotenoids.
 A rosy blackberry vinaigrette adds bright color, sweet flavor, and ellagic acid, a cancer-fighting compound found in berries.
 Pair with a simple glazed salmon for a beautiful meal for two.

 Place all dressing ingredients in bullet-style blender or mini food processor and whirl until dressing is creamy and smooth.
-Season to taste with salt and pepper.
-Let dressing stand in refrigerator for up to 24 hours before using.
+Season with salt and pepper.
 Makes 1/2 cup dressing.
+Let dressing stand in refrigerator for up to 24 hours before using to maximize flavor.

 Divide greens between 2 salad plates.
 If using cheese, set a slice in center on top of greens, then drizzle 2 tablespoons of Blackberry Vinaigrette over salad before serving.
-Or, drizzle on dressing, then sprinkle walnuts on top.
-Garnish with 3 or 4 whole blackberries.
+Or, drizzle on dressing, then sprinkle nuts and berries on top.
 Reserve remaining dressing for another use.
 It keeps covered in refrigerator for 3 days.

 Recipe from the American Institute for Cancer Research.